ledstrain/wiki.ledstrain.org/content/en/docs/review/hardware/e-ink.md

 A proposed way to fix, or lower, the eyestrain is to enter into Developer options and disabling Force GPU options and Hardware overlay option.
 Disabling anti-aliasing options may also help.
 (Android dithering thread: https://ledstrain.org/d/32-android-dithering)

 Dasung Paperlike Pro 13" eInk monitor, 2019 version, also causes with some setups eyestraining problems, but for most of the people it is not the case.

+If your attached device outputs temporal dithering, the Dasung will display the dithering, and because of the lower refresh rate it will be even more visible than on a regular color display.
+So the PaperLike monitor is not a foolproof solution.
+But if your sensitivity is to PWM and blue light it will definitely help.